 How to set an alarm on an iPhone

-You’re probably one of the many people who have replaced their old digital alarm clock with the alarm on the iPhone.
-There are advantages to using an iPhone alarm to wake up to.
-First, you can customize the sound.
-Second, you can customize the volume, and third, you can mirror the alarm to your Apple Watch (if you have one).
-If you’re just coming around to using your smartphone as your new alarm clock, here is how to set an alarm on your iPhone.
+There are advantages to using an iPhone for alarms over a conventional clock — you can customize the sound and volume, control them with Siri, and if you’ve got one, mirror an alarm to your Apple Watch without extra effort.
+If you’re just coming around to using your smartphone as an alarm clock, here’s how to set an alarm on your iPhone.

-You can set an alarm on your iPhone by either using the Clock app or by asking Siri to set it for you.
+You can set an alarm on your iPhone using the Clock app or by asking Siri to set it for you.
 Siri can also switch off or cancel alarms.
 In the Clock app, select the Alarm tab, hit the plus icon, then choose a time, sound, and how often an alarm will repeat (if at all).
 You can also disable Snooze if you don't mind the risk of falling back asleep.

 JUMP TO KEY SECTIONS

-How to set an alarm on the iPhone clock app
+How to set an alarm in the iPhone Clock app

-The place you will most naturally go to to turn on the iPhone alarm is, of course, the Clock app.
+The place you’ll typically go to turn on an iPhone alarm is, of course, the Clock app.

-- Open the Clock app and tap the Alarm section at the bottom.
-Tap the + icon at the top of the screen to get started.
+- Open the Clock app and select the Alarm tab at the bottom.

-Click Save to save the alarm settings.
-If you decide you don’t need the alarm anymore, you can toggle it off or delete it entirely in the Alarm tab.
+Click Save to lock in alarm settings.
+If you decide you don’t need an alarm anymore, you can always toggle it off or delete it entirely in the Alarm tab.
 To delete an alarm, either tap it then hit Delete Alarm, or swipe left on it and choose Delete.

 Set an alarm on the iPhone by asking Siri

-A much simpler way of setting an alarm on your iPhone is by asking Siri to do it for you.
-This saves you lots of fiddling, tapping, and whatnot.
-Siri can get it done for you in seconds.
+A much simpler way of managing alarms on your iPhone is asking Siri to do it for you.
+It can save a lot of tapping, especially for recurring alarms.

 Change the alarm volume on an iPhone

-To check that the alarm volume is high enough, go to Settings > Sounds & Haptics.
+To check that alert volume is high enough, go to Settings > Sounds and Haptics.
 Under Ringtone and Alert Volume, you can slide the volume level up and down.
 You should normally leave Change with Buttons toggled off, since you don’t want to accidentally affect alarms when you’re trying to control music volume.

-You can check the volume level by going to the Sounds and Haptic Patterns section, tapping Ringtone, and choosing a tone.
-A five-second preview of that tone will now sound, giving you a good indication of how loud it now is.
+You can check alert volume by going to the Sounds and Haptic Patterns section, tapping Ringtone, and choosing a tone.
+A 5-second preview of that tone will play.

 Read more: How to set Spotify music as an alarm